amirouche/arew-scheme/manual/user/README.md

    yield document that necessarly contain `search` and `engine` or a related word but reduce the score of those that contain `private` because `private` is related to the negated word `privateer`.

+7. When `,inbound` is followed with an URL, Babelia will return a list of documents that links to that URL.

 ## Typofix